k3ssen/GeneratorBundle/Resources/doc/getting_started.md

 Run `composer require k3ssen/generator:dev-master --dev` in your console.

 Symfony Flex should add the bundle automatically to your `config/bundles.php`.

+If installation fails due to minumum-stability, you could add the following settings to your composer.json file first:

+    "minimum-stability": "dev",
+    "prefer-stable": true

 ### Required/Recommended bundles